jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Xenophanes, Greek Philosopher 6th Century BC.

 Humans play the Game of Life.
 Most of the time we play it with tools, but that is the only difference.
-It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in a city.
+It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.

 Despite our love of news updates and glorious speeches, the game has no stories, heroes, or villains.
 No audiences, judges, or second chances.
-All lifeforms just go to work.
+All lifeforms just go to work and play the game.

+The gameboard is constructed by the laws of physics, chemistry, and geology.
+All the while, entropy wears down homes, spoils food, and puts timers on everyone's existence.
+Yet life uses these same laws to assemble matter into new creatures, nests and homes, and now even into tools.
+Each new assembly is a unique variation.
 Sometimes their combination of genotype, phenotype, or extended phenotype finds a niche in a healthy ecosystem.
 Sometimes not.

+Natural selection finds only the forms that best read the environment's patterns and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers.

 This has worked for billions of years.

-In the game, the laws of physics, chemistry, and geology reign supreme.
-All the while, entropy wears down homes, spoils food, and puts timers on everyone's existence.
-Yet life uses these same laws to assemble matter into new creatures, nests and homes, and now even into tools.
-Each new assembly is a unique variation.
-Natural selection finds the forms that best read the environment's patterns and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers.

 Our game is different because of our minds.
 We have mythological, philosophical, and scientific interpretations of reality—filters that tell us which patterns to see.
 Each becomes an artificial selection pressure: the true ones help us adapt and survive; the false ones mislead us, and often take their believers down with them.